by Starsky Hutch 76

 “Very well,” Supergirl said.
 “Are there any relatives we should notify?”

 Superwoman thought for a moment, recalling all she had learned as a historian.
-“His blood relations are on Rokyn — a cousin and an aunt and uncle.
-He has several cousins as Clark Kent and even an older foster brother Jonathan and Martha Kent had taken in before him.
+“His blood relations are on Rokyn — a cousin, an aunt, and an uncle.
+He has several cousins as Clark Kent and even an older foster brother that Jonathan and Martha Kent had taken in before him.
 But none of them know he’s Superman.”

 “If we cannot take him to Rokyn,” Supergirl asked soberly, “then how do you propose we help him?”

 Superwoman contemplated their dilemma.
 What could help Superman?
 What could drive out the radiation and give him the strength needed to pull him back from the brink of death?
-She drew on her great historical knowledge of the era she now lived in, and then it suddenly came to her.
-She snapped her fingers — a very twentieth century gesture — and said, “We have to find the fabled Sword of Superman!” (*)
+Drawing on her extensive historical knowledge of the era she now lived in, an idea suddenly came to her.
+She snapped her fingers — a very twentieth-century gesture — and exclaimed, “We have to find the fabled Sword of Superman!” (*)

 [(*) Editor’s note: See “The Day the Cheering Stopped,” Superman Annual #10 (1984).]

 In a few moments, the two women gathered what supplies they might need from the Fortress.
-Superwoman added the technological wonders there to the twenty-ninth century technology that gave her super-powers in order to move about in space.
-Once they were ready, she touched the device on her belt buckle to open a hole in time and space, leading them to the point where Superman had tossed the powerful object they sought.
+Superwoman combined the technological wonders there with the twenty-ninth-century technology that granted her super-powers in order to move about in space.
+Once they were ready, she touched the device on her belt buckle to open a hole in time and space, leading them to the location where Superman had tossed the powerful object they sought.

 “How will we ever find the Sword in all of this?”
-Supergirl said, gesturing to the cluster of asteroids, space dust, meteorites, and other debris floating around them and in the distance.
+Supergirl said, gesturing to the cluster of asteroids, space dust, meteorites, and other debris floating around them.
 “It is like trying to find a beetle in a haystack.”

-“That’s a needle in a haystack,” Superwoman said.
+“That’s a needle in a haystack,” Superwoman corrected.
 “But you’re right.
 Hopefully, the equipment we brought should be able to home in on its unique energy signature.”

-The two flew through the debris, aiming their device at the clusters of rock formations around them, hoping to get a reading from it matching the signature of the Sword of Superman.
+The two flew through the debris, aiming their device at the clusters of rock formations around them, hoping to get a reading that matched the signature of the Sword of Superman.
 “How can we hope to detect something the size of a sword in such a vast area?”
 Supergirl asked.

 “What?”